How to Sell Your Student Housing Contract in Salt Lake City (Without Losing Money)

 Joint lease

-This is more common in houses and smaller apartments.
+This is more common in houses and smaller apartments.- Everyone is responsible for the full rent

 - Selling your portion often requires landlord approval